schnef/axolotl/README.md

 romeo>
 ```

-Juliette's message gets encrypted and is sent as a `whipser' message to
+Juliette's message gets encrypted and is sent as a `whipser` message to
 Romeo.

 ## Re-establishing a session